bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

     - `scratch` 20M files, 200TB space
 3. The overall throughput limit is 20GB/sec.
    Try not to overload the cluster I/O wise.
+4. :shield: :robot: User home/work/group file sets have to be owned by the user, group is `hpc-users` and mode is `u=rwx,go=`; POSIX ACLs are prohibited.
+    This policy is automatically enforced every 5 minutes.
+5. :shield: :robot: Group and project home/work/group file sets have to be owned by the owner, group set to the corresponding unix group and mode is `u=rwx,g=rwxs,o=`; POSIX ACLs are prohibited.
+    This policy is automatically enforced every 5 minutes.

 ### Connections